-What Tax Professionals Need To Know About Tax Compliance For Their Small Businesses
+What Tax Professionals Need To Know About Tax Compliance For Their Clients' Small Businesses

 Whenever tax season rolls around, it’s important for tax professionals like yourself to market to small businesses in the area.
 Because even though those business owners are proficient at providing goods and services, it’s unlikely they are well versed in tax codes.
 That’s where you can come in and save the day as a superhero.

 With your help, you can make tax season less of a nightmare for local businesses while increasing your client base.
 Doing so can keep the IRS off your clients’ books, ensure the local community remains vibrant, and increase the amount of clients you have through positive word of mouth.

 Here is what you need to know as a tax professional regarding when it comes to small business tax compliance.

 Stay Up To Date With Sales, Income, And Employment Taxes

 Each category of business tax might have special rules, qualifications, or IRS forms you need to file.
 If your client's business employs people, they must pay state employment taxes.
 Workers' compensation insurance, unemployment insurance taxes, and temporary disability insurance are common examples.
 Your clients may also be required to withhold employee income tax.

 Forty-five states and the District of Columbia collect statewide sales taxes at the state level.
 Thirty-seven states (including Alaska, which has no state tax) allow local general sales taxes.
 Tobacco, alcohol, and motor fuels are all subject to separate sales taxes in most states.
 With this in mind, staying up to date on this information could mean the difference between your clients having an easy break when filing their taxes or not.